DreanorAnime/seasonchart/README.md

 # animelist
-An anime list of spring season, 2019.
+An anime list of airing shows by season.